South African Citizenship by Birth

 The following persons are South African citizens by descent:

-• Persons born outside South Africa of whom one of his or her parents was a South African citizen at the time of his or her birth and whose births are registered in terms of Birth and Death Registrations Act of 1992.
+• Persons born outside South Africa of whom one of his or her parents was a South African citizen at the time of his or her birth and whose births are registered.

-• Persons born outside South Africa, adopted by a South African citizen, and his or her birth is registered is registered in accordance with the provisions of Birth and Death registrations Act of 1992.
+• Persons born outside South Africa, adopted by a South African citizen, and whose birth is registered.

 • Any person in Namibia on or after March 21, 1990 whose mother or father was a South African citizen at the time of the birth of the child.

-• Adopted child whose responsible parent was issued with a certificate of resumption of citizenship and has entered South Africa for permanent residence while he or she was a minor and his or her birth was registered in terms of Birth and Death Registration Act of 1992 within a year after the certificate of resumption was issued.
+• Adopted child whose responsible parent was issued with a certificate of resumption of citizenship and has entered South Africa for permanent residence while he or she was a minor and whose birth was registered within a year after the certificate of resumption was issued.

 • Original or notarized copy of foreign birth certificate.